Hazem-Gamall/computer-graphics-project/features.md

 - Draw coordinates next to verices.
 - Add a text area to infrom the player of the current state.
 - Add someway to change the size of the "pixel".
+- Show the table for dda/bresenham.
+- Add the ability to export the play surface.
+- Add a one time only window for each state describing how it works.